jonathontsill/Elixir/README.md

 # Jon's Elixir Bar

-I've recently taken on the task of learning the Elixir functional programming language and I'm using this GitHub repository as a platform for uploading my work to as I delve into unravelling it's secrets.
-I've started off with a few tutorials on Elixir syntax to provide a base to build upon and uploaded my code to the ElixirTutorial folder.
-I'm now on to jumping into creating a chat message room using Elixir and Phoenix and will be updating it as I go in the Projects folder above.
+I've recently taken on the task of learning the Elixir functional programming language and I'm using this GitHub repository as a platform for uploading my work to as I explore the possibilities Elixir has to offer.
+I've started off with a few tutorials on Elixir syntax to provide a base to build upon and uploaded my code to the ```ElixirTutorial``` folder.
+I'm now on to jumping into creating a chat message room using Elixir & Phoenix and will be updating it as I go in the ```Projects``` folder above.
 Any questions or comments are always welcome!

 ## Prerequisites